jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 green: make it pass
 -----------------------------------------------------------------------------

-* I copy and paste the values on the left side of the comparison to replace :ref:`None` in the test
+* and copy the values on the left side of the comparison then paste to replace :ref:`None` in the test

   .. code-block:: python